Louisa-Luyi/adan/README.md

 ## Classification Task
 - `svm_cls.py` trains an SVM classifier and outputs the UAR and WA;
 - `dnn_cls.py` trains a DNN classifier and outputs the UAR and WA.

+## How to run
+To train an ADAN or WADAN with default settings:

+    python train_adan.py

+Apart from changing the python code file to redefine the parameters, you can also define the parameters directly through the command line.
+For example, when you want to change the dataset used to train the model:

+    python train_adan.py --dataset=iemocap

+and changing the number of training epochs:

+    python train_adan.py --dataset=iemocap --epoch=400